prezi/python-zipkin/README.md

 ### Configglue

-`configglue` support is provided via `django_zipkin.schema`; you can include it into your applications schema like this:
+`configglue` support is provided via `django_zipkin.schema`; you can include it into your own schema like this:

 ```python